Solve and learn to solve Sudoku hard quickly by Sudoku hard strategy and techniques

 In hybrid strategy, a few of the cells of interest are filled with DS of shorter length and analyzed for a breakthrough such as forming a Cycle or a single digit lockdown.

-A still rarer pattern is 4 cell single digit lockdown in a rectangular formation that we have found only once.
+A rarely encountered powerful pattern is 4 cell single digit lockdown in a rectangular formation that we have found only once.
 Naturally, it is a superset of the more common single digit lockdown in 2 cells and so is much more effective.
+We'll not also elaborate on this further.

 A basic part of overall strategy is,